openmc-dev/openmc/docs/source/usersguide/input.rst

       multiplicity from (n,2n), (n,3n), and (n,4n) reactions.

     :ndpp-scatter-N, ndpp-scatter-PN, ndpp-scatter-YN, ndpp-nu-scatter-N,
      ndpp-nu-scatter-PN, ndpp-nu-scatter-YN:
       These scores are similar in functionality to their analogues with the "ndpp-" prefix, except previously integrated double-differential
       scattering data is used instead of the analog sampling of the outgoing energy and change in angle.
-Using these scores requires that the NDPP_ code has been used to generate a library of pre-integrated data.
+Using these scores requires that the NDPP_ code has been used to generate a library of pre-integrated data, and the data is available as described in the ndpp_library_ element.
 These scores can be used with either an ``analog`` or ``tracklength`` estimator.
+      All of these scores require energy and energyout filters to be applied, in that order.
+These energy and energyout filters must have bins corresponding to the energy group structure used to generate the NDPP data.

     :flux-YN:
       Spherical harmonic expansion of the direction of motion